 One of the five national parks located in Utah, Capitol Reef provides canyons, an arch, and mountainside hikes, providing panoramic views and brilliant landscapes.

-Let’s explore all of the best hikes in Capitol Reef!
+Let’s explore this West Coast national park and all of the best hikes in Capitol Reef!

 If you would like to save this information for later be sure to pin this to Pinterest!

 This post may contain affiliate links that will give me a commission at no additional charge to you.

 Capitol Reef National Park is near Torrey, Utah.
 Torrey is a small town, located 213 miles from Salt Lake City (just over a 3 hour drive).

 If your prior or next stop is from Zions National Park, there are approximately 170 miles between the parks, which will take you about 3 hours.